-2) Represents expense recognized by us in fiscal year 2008 related to options determined in accordance with SFAS No. 123R.
+(2) Represents expense recognized by us in fiscal year 2008 related to options determined in accordance with SFAS No. 123R.
 Please see Note 11 in the Consolidated Financial Statements included elsewhere in this prospectus for the valuation assumptions used in determining such amounts.
 The performance-based options granted prior to our adoption of SFAS No. 123R on November 1, 2006 were subject to variable accounting under APB No. 25.
 The expense reported in the table reflects the amount we accrued in fiscal year 2008.
 For all options granted on or subsequent to our adoption of SFAS No. 123R, we recorded expense under the fair value method for both time and performance vesting portions.

 (3) Represents amounts paid for fiscal year 2008 under our annual cash incentive program.
-Please see plan description in "-Compensation Discussion and Analysis-Annual Cash Compensation-Annual Cash Incentive Program" above.
+Please see plan description in "-Compensation Discussion and Analysis - Annual Cash Compensation - Performance Based Annual Cash Incentive Program" above.

-4) Represents \$9,000 401(k) employer match; and \$25,269 reimbursement for travel to a residence in Pennsylvania.
+(4) Represents \$9,000 401(k) employer match; and \$25,269 reimbursement for travel to a residence in Pennsylvania.

 (5) Mr. Bian-Ee Tan terminated employment with us on December 31, 2008.
 In connection with his termination of employment, we paid Mr. Tan severance in the amount of \$1,229,421, \$766,475 of which was related to his base salary and \$462,946 of which was related to the target bonus that he would have earned based on performance had he remained employed with us through the date of payment.
-All sums presented for Mr. Bian-Ee Tan for 2008 are converted from Malaysian Ringgits using the November 2, 2008 exchange ratio of 3.5295 Ringgits per U.S. Dollar as reported by x-rates.com., except as indicated in footnote 6 below.
-All sums presented for Mr. Bian-Ee Tan for 2007 are converted from Malaysian Ringgits using the January 2008 accounting ratio of 3.3402 Ringgits per U.S. Dollar as reported by Bloomberg L.P., except \$838 of all other income which was converted from Singapore dollars using the January 2008 accounting ratio of 1.4541 Singapore Dollars per U.S. Dollar as reported by Bloomberg L.P.
+All sums presented for Mr. Bian-Ee Tan are converted from Malaysian Ringgits using the November 2, 2008 exchange ratio of 3.5295 Ringgits per U.S. Dollar as reported by x-rates.com., except as indicated in footnote 6 below.

-(6) Represents \$439,365 estimated Malaysian tax reimbursement, \$5,476 tax preparation service reimbursement, \$14,960 housing allowance, \$76,279 Malaysian Provident Fund contributions, \$4,082 private health insurance, \$3,547 medical reimbursement and \$438 club memberships.
+(6) Represents \$439,365 estimated Malaysian tax reimbursement, \$5,476 tax preparation service reimbursement, \$14,960 housing allowance, \$14,843 Malaysian Provident Fund contribution that is not required by applicable law, \$4,082 private health insurance, \$3,547 medical reimbursement and \$438 club memberships.
 The tax preparation service reimbursement is converted from Singapore dollars using the November 2, 2008 exchange ratio of 1.4732 Singapore Dollars per U.S. Dollar as reported by x-rates.com.